adambard/learnxinyminutes-docs/lua.html.markdown

 f = loadfile('mod2.lua')  -- Call f() to run it.

 -- load is loadfile for strings.
--- (loadstring is deprecated, use load instead) g = load('print(343)')  -- Returns a function. g()  -- Prints out 343; nothing printed before now.
+-- loadstring is deprecated, but LuaJIT still uses it. g = load('print(343)')  -- Returns a function. g()  -- Prints out 343; nothing printed before now.